"Work is love made visible."

 What is your refund policy?

 Our refund policy is that if you register and cannot attend, if we can fill your spot, we will give you a refund minus $250 to cover our administrative costs.
-If we can not fill your spot, unfortunately, we are unable to refund your space on a retreat.
+If we can not fill your spot, unfortunately, we are unable to refund your space though we may be able to offer you a partial credit towards a future training.

 Do you offer payment plans?